 On your fourth day, visit Lombard Street, the Coit Tower, and the financial district.
 Lombard Street is the popular crooked street and is a must when in San Francisco.

 For your return trip to Los Angeles, public bus is available almost 24 hours.
 You may also take a flight for as low as $60.
 That’s quite convenient and less hassle.
-Less than 2 hours you’re back in LA.
+Less than 2 hours and you’re back in LA.

 4. Santa Monica, Los Angeles – 2 Nights and 2 Days